aldebaran1/pyEclipse/README.md

 [![DOI](https://zenodo.org/badge/362197547.svg)](https://zenodo.org/badge/latestdoi/362197547)

-This model was suported by National Science Fundation grant AGS-13019141 and by NASA grant 13018916.
-Additon of Hinode XRT is supported by AFOSR under grant 23RT1097 to CU Boulder and JHU APL.
+This model was supported by National Science Fundation grant AGS-13019141 and by NASA grant 13018916.
+The addition of Hinode XRT is supported by AFOSR under grant FA9550-24-1-0013.

 PyEclipse is a pythonic software framework for computing solar eclipses.
-The unique feautes of this framework is a computation of eclipse penumbra at wavelengths captured by solar telescopes at various wavelengths.
-Momenteraly, we interface with Virtual Solar Observatory, using SunPy library, to retrieve Solar Dynamics Observatory (SDO) Atmospheric Imaging Assembley (AIA) images at Extreme UltraViolet (EUV) Wavelengths.
+The unique feature of this framework is a computation of eclipse penumbra at wavelengths captured by solar telescopes at various wavelengths.
+Momentarily, we interface with Virtual Solar Observatory, using SunPy library, to retrieve Solar Dynamics Observatory (SDO) Atmospheric Imaging Assembly (AIA) images at Extreme UltraViolet (EUV) Wavelengths.
 SDO AIA images are high-resolution (4096x4096) and high cadence (1 minute per wavelength).
 We can download SOHO EIT as well using SunPy interface, however, the data quality is very poor.
-PyEclipse has a custon interface to noaa.ncei to download GOES SUVI L1b and L2 data.
-Only L2 data is good enough quality for precise eclipse modeling.*[Other telescopes can be added to the package, for instance \, GOES SXI, as loong as they are privided the metadata described below]*
+PyEclipse has a custom interface to noaa.ncei to download GOES SUVI L1b and L2 data.
+Only L2 data is good enough quality for precise eclipse modeling.*[Other telescopes can be added to the package, for instance, \, GOES SXI, as long as they are provided the metadata described below]*

-SDO AIA EUV telescolpe images coronal (and chromosphere) emissions at:
+SDO AIA EUV telescope images coronal (and chromosphere) emissions at:
 - 94A (Angstrom, 10 A = 1 nm)
 - 131A
 - 171A